robinhood/faust/docs/playbooks/leaderelection.rst

 Application
 -----------

-As we did in the :ref:`_pageviews`, we first define our application.
-Let us create a module :file:`leader.py` and define the application:
+As we did in the :ref:`playbooks-pageviews` tutorial, we first define our application.
+Let's create a module named :file:`leader.py` and define the application:

 .. sourcecode:: python